 GMAT (Graduate Management Admission Test) and GRE (Graduate Record Examination), are two major competitive exams for master’s and doctoral level programs.
-These tests serve as an admission prerequisite for the advanced studies in the renowned universities across the world.
-Although the tests have a similar sounding test sections but both the test possess several distinctions in terms of syllabus, exam fee, scoring pattern and lot more.
+These tests serve as an admission prerequisite for candidates who would like to pursue their advanced studies at renowned universities across the world.
+Although the tests have similar sounding test sections they possess several distinctions in terms of syllabus, exam fee, scoring pattern and lot more.

 GRE evaluates a candidate’s interest and intelligence based on the three sections- Analytical Writing Assessment (AWA), Verbal Reasoning and Quantitative Aptitude.